LoopringSecondary/loopring.io.website/public/markdown/dex_fees_en.md

 ### Affiliate Rewards

-For every trade our affiliates contribute, the reward we pay per trade is calculated as follows:
+For every trade our affiliates contribute, the reward we pay per maker order is calculated as follows:

 `
 (taker_fee - maker_rebate) * trade_volume * 30%